 Sausage Pasta is the ultimate comfort food!
-Italian sausage in a creamy tomato sauce with fresh baby spinach and tender pasta.
-Topped with some freshly grated Parmesan cheese–this dish is unbelievably good!
+Italian sausage in creamy tomato sauce with spinach and tender pasta, topped with Parmesan—unbelievably good!

 Try these delicious pasta recipes next!
-Creamy Sausage Pasta, Corn And Sausage Pasta, Summer Pasta with Italian sausage, or this one pan Sausage Pasta Bake
+Corn And Sausage Pasta, Summer Pasta, or one pan Sausage Pasta Bake

 Overhead image of the sausage pasta

-We can’t get enough of this Italian sausage pasta!
+I can’t get enough of this pasta!
 It’s super flavorful, hearty, and comforting.
 Plus, it’s quick and easy to make.

 You can have this simple dinner ready in about 30 minutes, and it tastes just like something you’d get at a restaurant.
 The tomatoes and spinach add a nice balance, so it feels indulgent without being too heavy.
 Try serving it with a big salad like a Garden Salad, Italian Salad, or Panzanella Salad for a complete meal.